dboio/gmwc-assets/js/os.wizard.md

     * Pass in the current event handler.
 The `event.target` HTMLElement is used to find the closest open widget.

 - #### `'destroy'` [string]
     * the argument `'destroy'` will remove the wizard HTMLElement from the dom tree.
+When the last page of the wizard is reached, and the close is executed, the `destroy` is automatically performed.
+If a wizard only has a single URL, the close will not destroy by default, as a single page is not treated as the last page.